MohammedYehia/react-context-ws/README.md

 {/*...components that can consume the store*/}
 </Context.Provider>
 ```
+**Note:** we can't use anything other than the value prop name (it is a reserved word for the provider)

 We simply say that anything wrapped under this Provider component will have access to this value via the Consumer